Nompumelelo Ntuli Zuma

-Nompumelelo Ntuli Zuma is the former First Lady of South Africa, and is the second current wife in a polygamous marriage with Jacob Zuma, the former President of South Africa.
+Nompumelelo Ntuli Zuma (née Ntuli) is a former First Lady of South Africa.
+She is the second current wife in the polygamous marriage of Jacob Zuma, the former President of South Africa.

 Biography

-Zuma’s fourth marriage and second current wife, Nompumelelo Ntuli (MaNtuli) is the mother to three of his children, before she married him in 2008 at a traditional ceremony which received plenty of media attention in the run-up to Zuma’s bid for the presidency.
-She has three children: Manqoba Kholwani, Sinqobile, Thandisiwe.
+The fourth woman that Jacob Zuma married and his second current wife, Nompumelelo Ntuli (MaNtuli) is the mother of three of his children, Manqoba Kholwani, Sinqobile and Thandisiwe.
+She married him in 2008 at a traditional ceremony which received plenty of media attention in the run-up to his bid for the presidency.

 Ban from compound

-In 2015, it was alleged she was part of a plot to poison her husband, then-president Jacob Zuma.
-In result, she was banned from the Nkandla homestead.
+In 2015, it was alleged that Nompumelelo Zuma was part of a plot to poison her husband during his time in office.
+As a result, she was banned from the Nkandla homestead.
 She was detained by the State Security Agency, allegedly unlawfully, and was released later.
-Later investigations found no evidence of the poisoning or her role in it.
+Subsequent investigations found no evidence that either she or anyone else had sought to harm the President.
 The exact circumstances of her detention are under investigation.